 The BMJ's mission is to lead the debate on health, and to engage, inform, and stimulate doctors, researchers and other health professionals in ways that will improve outcomes for patients.
 We aim to help doctors to make better decisions.

 To achieve these aims we publish original research articles, review and educational articles, news, letters, investigative journalism, and articles commenting on the clinical, scientific, social, political, and economic factors affecting health.
+The BMJ also aims to publish articles that advance debate on the science and art of patient partnership and coproduction of health.
 We are delighted to consider articles for publication from doctors and others, and from anywhere in the world.

 We can publish only about 7% of the 7000-8000 articles we receive each year, but we aim to give quick and authoritative decisions.
 For all types of article the average time from submission to first decision is two to three weeks and from acceptance to publication eight to 10 weeks.
 These times are usually shorter for original research articles.
 We reject about two thirds of all submissions without sending them for external peer review, but many authors tell us they appreciate quick decisions that allow them to submit their work elsewhere without delay.

-We also audit the performance of BMJ research articles, using a wide range of indicators to assess their impact on readers and their dissemination to the wider world.
+We also audit the performance of The BMJ's research articles, using a wide range of indicators to assess their impact on readers and their dissemination to the wider world.

-The BMJ occasionally publishes other types of (non-research) article arising from work from funded by a funder who mandates Open Access publication, and the above policy applies to these too.
+The BMJ occasionally publishes other types of (non-research) article arising from work funded by a funder who mandates open access publication, and the above policy applies to these too.

 Alternatively, authors can post the full text of their published article on their own website or their employer's website.

 We ask reviewers to sign their reports and declare any competing interests on any manuscripts we send them.
+Reviewers for The BMJ agree to have their signed comments posted if a paper is published, but not otherwise.
 Reviewers advise the editors, who make the final decision (aided by an editorial manuscript committee meeting for some articles, including original research).

-For fully detailed advice please follow the links in the index at the top left of this page.
+For fully detailed advice please follow the links in the index on the right of this page.
 The main points, however, are here: